invertase/java-docs-samples/memorystore/valkey/caching/GUIDE.md

    - **Configuration files:** For JDBC (PostgreSQL) and Jedis (Valkey) clients, allowing flexible environment-based configurations.
    - **Terraform scripts (optional):** Infrastructure as Code templates to spin up resources on Google Cloud.

+   The main application contains the following structure:

    - **Application Layer:** REST API endpoints expose CRUD operations for fetching, updating and deleting data.
    - **Data Access Layer:** This contains the logic for interacting with the cache and the PostgreSQL database.
    - **Caching Layer:** A controller checks Valkey first and falls back to the database if needed.

-4. **Customize the Configuration:**

-   - Set your database URL, username, and password via environment variables or configuration files.
+   To setup your application with your own configuration, navigate to your docker-compose.yaml file.
+Here you will be required to update the following fields:

+   - `DB_URL`: Update this value from your database conbnection steing.
+If you do not have a database, you can create a [Cloud SQL](https://console.cloud.google.com/sql/instances) database.
+   - `DB_USERNAME`: Enter this value for your database user.
+   - `DB_PASSWORD`: Enter the value for your database passsword
+   - `VALKEY_HOST` Enter your MemoryStore for Valkey host.
+If you do not have an intance, you can create a new [Memorystore for Valkey instance](https://console.cloud.google.com/memorystore/valkey/locations/-/instances/)
+   - `VALKEY_PORT`: Enter the Memorystore for Valkey port from your preffered instance.

-   - Point your VALKEY_HOST and VALKEY_PORT environment variables to your Valkey instance (in development, set it to localhost when running via Docker Compose).
+   ** Note**: In development, you can set your set your `VALKEY_HOST` to localhost when running via Docker Compose.

-5. **Run Locally with Docker Compose:**
+6. **Run Locally with Docker Compose:**
    Use Docker Compose to start PostgreSQL, Valkey, and your Spring Boot app together.
 You’ll have a fully functional local environment that demonstrates how caching accelerates data retrieval.

    Simply run: